agershkovich/docker-selenium-firefox-chrome/README.md

-docker-selenium-firefox-chrome-beta
+docker-selenium-firefox-chrome
 ===================================

-A Dockerfile starting a selenium standalone server with Chrome and Firefox beta.
+A Dockerfile starting a selenium standalone server with Chrome and Firefox.

 It exposes:
 - selenium standalone server running on `localhost:4444`